Scaffolding Accident Claims

 - A no win no fee service, meaning that if for any reason your claim is unsuccessful, you won’t pay a penny

 - Solicitors that have experience and knowledge specific to your type of claim

 - Local solicitors available at locations throughout the UK

 We fully understand and appreciate that many people find the prospect of embarking upon a legal case against another person or company a daunting prospect.
 If the claim is against the company you work for, it can be even more stressful.
 However, it is important to keep in mind that you have a legal right to seek compensation if another person or company caused your injury.

-If you are not sure about making a claim, and would simply like some advice, we are more than happy to help.
-Feel free to contact us for an informal chat about your accident, where we will be able to answer any questions you may have and let you know how we can assist you in accessing the compensation that you rightly deserve.
+If you are not sure about making a claim, and would simply like some advice, friendly legal advisers are just a phone call away.
+Feel free to call 0800 678 1410 for an informal chat about your accident, where they will be able to answer any questions you may have and can let you know how a solicitor can assist you in accessing the compensation that you rightly deserve.